Dom-888/Second-Milestone-Project/README.md

 - The background image was created by **Hello-Pixel** and was downloaded from [Freepik](https://www.freepik.com/).
 - The "Pop" sound was created by **Greenvwbeetle** and was downloaded from [Freesound](https://freesound.org/).
 - The "Success" sound was created by **Shinephoenixsto** and was downloaded from [Freesound](https://freesound.org/).
-- The image of the kid was obtained from [this](https://paintingvalley.com/family-drawing-stick-figures#family-drawing-stick-figures-2.jpg) image, the author is unknown.
+- The image of the kid was obtained from [this](https://paintingvalley.com/family-drawing-stick-figures#family-drawing-stick-figures-2.jpg) image.

 ### Acknowledgements